 Opposition critics and civil libertarians are outraged the Liberal cabinet not only gave police extra powers to question, search and detain people in the week leading up to the summit, but that they also kept it secret.

-The regulation, which took effect June 28 and expires Monday, effectively expands the jurisdiction of the existing Public Works Act to apply to high-security areas around the Metro Toronto Convention Centre, where the summit was held this weekend.
-It does so by designating the security fence that encircles a large chunk of downtown around the convention centre as a public work.
+The regulation, which took effect June 21 and expires Monday, effectively expands the jurisdiction of the existing Public Works Protection Act to apply to the entire fenced perimeter around the Metro Toronto Convention Centre, where the summit was held this weekend.
+It does so by designating the barrier that encircles a large chunk of downtown around the convention centre as a public work.